 The pumps, old and new.
-565 drive gear wheel is with 14 teeth and 390 with 16 teeth.
-Fastening differs slightly so that pumps can be changed, althought gears are with different diameter.
+565 drive gear wheel is with 14 teeth and 390 with 16 teeth, MF part number being 1695001M2.
+Search by number shows the gear available.
+Tandem pump fits 4.248, 4.236 and 4.212 Perkins engines.
+Fastening differs slightly and the pumps can be changed, althought gears are with different diameter.

 The tandem pump bolted on, fits alright at least with one-legged alternator.
 Angle connectors with M18 thread must be installed beforehand.
 Inputs are connected internally.
 Input for low pressure pump section has 3/4 inch (19 mm) hole for flange connection.
 Suction hose from self-made filter unit is connected here.
 Auxiliary pump section input is connected to filter in orbi's return line.